Skip to main content

 SCI for buying in Paris: advantages, pitfalls and how it works

-Around 30% of our investor clients buy in Paris through an SCI (Societe Civile Immobiliere, a French civil real estate company).
-It is neither a magic formula nor a mandatory step: it is a legal tool that solves specific problems.
-When used correctly, it facilitates estate planning, protects partners and provides flexible ownership.
-When used poorly, it costs money, adds complexity and can even worsen the tax burden.
+Around 30% of our investor clients buy in Paris through an SCI (Société Civile Immobilière, a French civil property company).
+It is neither a magic formula nor a compulsory step: it is a legal tool that solves specific problems.
+Used well, it eases estate planning, protects partners and gives flexible ownership.
+Used badly, it costs money, adds complexity and can even worsen the tax bill.

-In 15 years of property hunting and over 1,200 transactions, I have seen brilliantly structured SCIs enable smooth family wealth transfers, and SCIs created hastily become legal nightmares at the first disagreement between partners.
+In 15 years of property hunting and over 1,200 transactions, I have seen brilliantly structured SCIs enable smooth family wealth transfers, and hastily created SCIs become legal nightmares at the first disagreement between partners.
 The difference rarely lies in the SCI itself.
-It lies in the quality of the advice received upfront.
+It lies in the quality of the advice taken at the outset.

 This guide explains when an SCI makes sense for buying in Paris, how it works, what it costs and the pitfalls you absolutely need to know.
 It does not replace the advice of a notaire or a tax lawyer: it gives you the keys to ask them the right questions.